presianbg/DInjector/README.md

 5. Use the PowerShell download [cradle](/cradle.ps1) to load DInjector.dll as `System.Reflection.Assembly` and execute it from memory.

-:warning: I **do not** recommend putting the assembly on disk because it will very likely be flagged.
+:warning: The assembly will very likely be flagged if put on disk.

 Global arguments: